 A compliance audit is a comprehensive review of an organization's adherence to regulatory guidelines.
-Independent accounting, security or IT consultants evaluate the strength and thoroughness of compliance preparations.
-Auditors review security polices, user access controls and risk management procedures over the course of a compliance audit.
+Audit reports evaluate the strength and thoroughness of compliance preparations, security policies, user access controls and risk management procedures over the course of a compliance audit.

 What precisely is examined in a compliance audit varies depending on whether an organization is a public or private company, what types of data it handles, and if it transmits or stores sensitive financial data.Content Continues Below

 For instance, a Sarbanes-Oxley Act compliance audit would have to prove that any electronic communication is backed up and secured with a reasonable disaster recovery infrastructure.
 Healthcare providers that store or transmit e-health records, including personal health information, are subject to Health Insurance Portability and Accountability Act laws and regulations.
 And financial services companies that transmit credit card data are subject to Payment Card Industry Data Security Standard requirements.